 For most climates, it is perfectly acceptable to store soybeans as you would any other type of grain.
 Ideally, you should find a cool, dry and dark place to keep them.
 They should also be kept in an air-tight container.

-Resealable plastic freezer bags are good solutions for storing soybeans.
+Resealable plastic freezer bags or if you prefer glass containers such as a mason jar are good solutions for storing soybeans.

 Where not to store soybeans